Smile-SA/smile-magento-elasticsearch/doc/install.md

 Installing ES
 -------------

-### Automated install

-The module comes with a script which can handle ElasticSearch install for you.
+The module comes with a script which can handle ElasticSearch 1.2 install for you.

 Install steps :